Skip to content

 This project seeks to address the pressing issue of food and nutrition insecurity in Kenya, a problem that continues to worsen despite agriculture’s significant contribution to the country’s GDP, which stood at 21.8% in 2023.

-• promoting the use of bio-inputs as a critical lever in transitioning away from sole reliance on inorganic fertilizers.
+• Promote the use of bio-inputs as a critical lever in transitioning away from sole reliance on inorganic fertilizers.

 Additionally, the project will support the adoption of agroecological practices and enhance the advocacy capacity of civil society, community, and farmer-led organizations.
 By addressing these critical areas, the project aims to accelerate food systems transformation in Kenya, ultimately contributing to improved food security, poverty reduction, and sustainable economic growth for smallholder farmers.